Spring Festival Couplets (Chunlian)

 Spring Festival couplets or Chinese New Year couplets, also known as Chunlian 春联|春聯 (chūn lián) in Chinese, are traditional poetic verses written on red paper strips and displayed on and beside the front doors of homes during the Chinese New Year, also known as the Spring Festival.
 They are an essential part of Chinese New Year decorations.

-The content of the couplets can vary, but they usually include themes such as family unity, positive aspirations, flourishing business, and well-being.
-The phrases are carefully chosen to bring blessings and best wishes to the household.
-Chinese calligraphy is used to write the couplets, which adds an artistic touch to the overall presentation.
-People often spend time selecting or crafting meaningful couplets or seek the services of professional calligraphers.
+The words of the couplets vary, but they all talk about family unity, positive aspirations, business prosperity, and well-being.
+People usually pick words carefully to bring luck and good wishes.
+People use Chinese calligraphy to write the couplets, adding a bit of art to the overall presentation.
+In order to make beautiful couplets, some individuals may seek the services of professional calligraphers.

-The placement of Spring Festival couplets is believed to ward off evil spirits and attract good luck into the home.
-Spring Festival couplets not only serve as decorative elements but also hold cultural and symbolic significance.
-They add a festive atmosphere to homes and communities during the Chinese New Year celebrations, and the tradition is still widely practiced in China and among Chinese communities around the world today.
+The placement of Spring Festival couplets is believed to keep bad spirits away and bring good luck into the home.
+Spring Festival couplets are not only decorative elements but also of cultural and symbolic importance.
+They add a festive atmosphere to homes and communities during the Chinese New Year celebrations, and this custom is still going strong in China and among Chinese communities around the world today.

 What are the 3 Parts of Spring Festival Couplets?